melnottp/python_api_call/README.md

 Now we can test our function with Test button at the top right of the screen.

-If everything is well configured, resultat shoud look as below :
+If everything is well configured, results shoud look as below :

 ![](images/test.png)